-Susan Polakoff Shaw is a leading expert in press operations and media relations who has worked 14 Olympic Games as well as other events around the world in a career that spans 30 years.
+Susan Polakoff Shaw is a leading expert in press operations, public relations and media relations who has worked 14 Olympic Games as well as other events around the world.

 At the 2012 Super Bowl in Indianapolis, she assisted the President & CEO of the local host committee with special media projects.
 In addition, Susan has assisted the White House with press operations during two visits to Cleveland by President Obama.